Paneon/money-sprouts/README.md

-# MoneySprouts
+# Money Sprouts

 ## Description

-Money-Sprouts is an application designed to teach children the value of saving and spending their pocket money sensibly.
+Money Sprouts is an application designed to teach children the value of saving and spending their pocket money sensibly.
 Through a fun and interactive interface, children can manage their savings, view transaction histories, plan purchases, and even earn extra by doing chores.

 <img src="https://github.com/LisaPMunich/money-sprouts/assets/99111208/35fb3553-6460-4872-a945-28a471a1c23d" width="600" alt="Application mockups on different devices">